anthonykulis/cps176/methods/CLASS_NOTES.md

 ### Return Values
 If a method declares in its signature it will return a type, it **must** return that type, eventually.
+One exception to this rule is returning `null`.
+You may return `null` in place of the types value since `null` is a value of all types.

 Example: